BlueStar03/destiny-saga/aetha-dreavi.md

 Reach Spirits
 Each cardinality is further divided into Reaches—vast regions defined by dominant features such as mountains, forests, islands, canyons, and sometimes even entire kingdoms.
 Each Reach is overseen by one Reach Spirits, who are responsible for managing the balance and function of their domain.

-The Bastion, Familiar, Wilds, and Scuttle Spirits within a Reach report to its Reach Spirit, who in turn answers to the Cardinal Spirit of the cardinality in which the Reach resides.
+The Keeper, Familiar, Wilds, and Scuttle Spirits within a Reach report to its Reach Spirit, who in turn answers to the Cardinal Spirit of the cardinality in which the Reach resides.

 Aetha tend to prefer high-elevation Reaches—mountains, cliffs, and highlands—while Dreavi are more commonly found in low-elevation and aquatic Reaches, such as lakes, rivers, and harbors.